bropump/Manifesto/README.md

 # The Neiro bropump one-liner

-Neiro bropump is an open-source focused Solana meme token built around the dog Neiro, it has a very strong focus towards corporations, individuals, developers, artists and the community driving the success of Neiro bropump, known as the collective 'bropump spirit'.
+Neiro bropump is an open-source focused Solana meme token built around the dog Neiro, it has a very strong focus towards corporations, individuals, developers, artists and the community driving the success of Neiro bropump instead of any centralised authority, this is known as the collective 'bropump spirit'.

 # The bropump emoji